silverstripe/developer-docs/en/02_Developer_Guides/01_Templates/01_Syntax.md

 <% end_if %>
 ```

-[notice]
+> [!WARNING]
-You can technically omit the `$` prefix for variables inside template tags, but this is a legacy behaviour and can result in unexpected behaviour.
+> You can technically omit the `$` prefix for variables inside template tags, but this is a legacy behaviour and can result in unexpected behaviour.
 Variables should have a `$` prefix, and string literals should have quotes.
-[/notice]

 Conditionals can also provide the `else` case.